Skip to Content

 Find out more

-Is Bogota safe for gay travellers?
+Is Bogota safe for gay travelers?

-As gay travellers in Bogota, we felt safe and we found it to be a welcoming city.
+As gay travelers in Bogota, we felt safe and we found it to be a welcoming city.
 We didn't have any problems sleeping in double beds in the hotels we stayed at and never felt like we had to hide who we were.
 In terms of public displays of affection, we only felt comfortable walking hand in hand in some parts of Chapinero, where most of the gay scene is located.
 As with most big cities in the world, there are areas you need to be cautious of whether you're straight or gay, so keep an eye out on your belongings wherever you are.

 In terms of transgender rights, Colombia is one of the most progressive.
-For example, the right to change legal gender has for years been allowed in Colombia, but since 2015, it was possible without psychiatric or physical evaluations.
+For example, the right to change legal gender has for years been allowed in Colombia, but since 2015, it has been possible without psychiatric or physical evaluations.
 Also in 2015, Colombia allowed a “neutral” or “blank space” section for gender in birth certificates, and in the same year, transgender people were allowed to openly serve in the army.

 In light of such progressive LGBTQ laws, it is not surprising that Bogota has one of the best gay scenes in Latin America.